 - Quarterly NZYF magazine “Muster News” (bi-monthly)

-- Weekly e-newsletter "Hotwire"
+- Fortnightly e-newsletter "Hotwire"

 - Member’s only scholarships, competitions and discounts at various outlets